NotHarshhaa/From-Docker-to-Kubernetes/README.md

 ## 🌟 Features

-- 📚 Comprehensive learning modules
+- 📚 Comprehensive learning modules with 50+ detailed topics
-- 💻 Hands-on practical examples
+- 💻 Hands-on practical examples with code snippets and configurations
-- 🔄 Real-world use cases
+- 🔄 Real-world use cases and deployment scenarios
-- 🤝 Community-driven content
+- 🤝 Community-driven content and continuous updates
 - 🆓 Completely free and open source
 - 📱 Mobile-responsive design
+- 🔄 Regular updates with cutting-edge container technologies

 ## 🤝 Contributing